pauloreis-ds/Machine-Learning-ROADMAP/1 - Classification/README.md

         Instead, examples are classified as belonging to one among a range of known classes.

-- Multi-label classification ---> what items does this photo contains? what topic is this YouTube video about?
+- Multi-label classification ---> what items does this photo contains? what topic is this YouTube video about?<br>

-        It refers to those classification tasks that have two or more class labels, where one or more class labels may be predicted for each example.
+**It refers to those classification tasks that have two or more class labels, where one or more class labels may be predicted for each example.**
-        ---
-       WHATY

 <p float="left">
   <img src="images/3multi label.png" width="500" />
   <img src="images/4multi class vs label.png" width="500" />